video-dev/hls.js/docs/API.md

 - unbind VideoElement from hls instance,
 - signal the end of the stream on MediaSource
 - reset video source (`video.src = ''`)

+### `hls.transferMedia(): MediaAttachingData`

+Detaches and returns MediaSource and SourceBuffers non-destructively in a format that can be passed to `hls.attachMedia(MediaAttachingData)`.
+This is used by Interstitial asset players that append the same SourceBuffer as the primary player.

 #### `hls.media`